 If future generations are to see this World Heritage Site the health of the water and the trees need to be addressed.
 No matter the cost it should be a priority.

-France is the #1 tourist destination of the world for a reason and I fear if this site goes to ruin, many people in southern France will loose their livelihood: from Gite and B&B owners like myself, to boat companies offering tours down the canal and all the stores and their services in between.
+France is the #1 tourist destination of the world for a reason and I fear if this site goes to ruin, many people in southern France will lose their livelihood: from Gite and B&B owners like myself, to boat companies offering tours down the canal and all the stores and their services in between.

 Here is the link to the wonderful documentary, The Plight of the Plane Trees, By Suzy Placet